Google

 -----------------------------------------------------------------------------------------------------------------------------------------------------

-Drilling Technology for Haynesville Shale Formation.
+Drilling Technology for Haynesville Shale Formations.

 The development of the huge Haynesville Shale natural gas field (and other shale oil & gas fields) has been made possible due to recent major advances in drilling techniques.